 Trustee Time Commitment

-Responding to the concerns of parents and other community members
+Responding to the concerns of parents and others

 Responding to telephone calls or e-mails, meeting requests and queries from constituents is an important part of the trustee role and requires some time commitment.

 Time commitments will vary, but it is not uncommon for a trustee to spend an average of 15 hours per week on activities associated with the role.
 The focus of a trustee’s work can vary depending on the board’s goals and on internal factors (e.g., number and types of committees) and external factors (e.g., growing and declining student enrolment, geography, travel distances).
 All prospective trustee candidates should contact their local school board for specific information about commitments.